khmaher/HPC_dada2/README.md

   Copy the required R scripts for the dada2 workflow into your 'scripts' directory.

   ```
-  cp /fastdata/bi1xgf/dada2_hpc_scripts/* /fastdata/<user>/scripts
+  cp /fastdata/bi1xgf/dada2_hpc_scripts/* /fastdata/$USER/scripts
   ```
   </details></blockquote>

 <summary>3) Load data into R and perform preliminary filtering and quality trimming.</summary>
   <details><summary>Check files and activate R environment</summary><blockquote>
+  Ensure that:
+  * you are in the 'my_project' directory (confirmed with pwd (print working directory below)).

+  * you have the 'raw_data', 'scripts', and 'working_data' directories in place (confirmed with ls)

-  Ensure you are in the 'NBAF_project_010122' directory and that you have the 'raw_data' directory containing your sequence files and the 'scripts' directory containing the R scripts.
+  * the 'raw_data' directory contains your sequence files
+  * the 'scripts' directory containing the R scripts.

   ```
   pwd
+  # /fastdata/$USER/my_project

+  ls
-  # /fastdata/<user>/my_project
+  # raw_data  scripts   working_data

   ls raw_data/
   # raw_input_file_S01_001_R1.fastq.gz